Data quality statement: News media in Australia series

 Fit-for-purpose

-The data in the media control registers is fit-for-purpose as it:
+The data in the media ownership and control registers is fit-for-purpose as it:

 • allows the ACMA to assess compliance with the media control and diversity rules under the BSA